Please forgive temporary problems with photos.

 The finish on the dash is OK.
 I tried hard to get this part perfect, but missed again.
 There are some ripples and dings in the metal that I didn't quite get out.
 Bummer, but still better than Ok for a working tractor.
 I went ahead and put clearcoat on it for added protection and shine.
 The knobs are heavy nickle and chrome drawer hardware with the holes drilled and tapped to fit the headlight switch and choke knob.

 It was a beautiful weekend, so my only other tractor work was rebuilding two 6-volt generators for my 52.
-The generator on that one started making bearing noise, so I wanted to make sure I had at least one working spare ready to go.
-I ended up rebuilding two, just for grins.
+The generator started making bearing noise, so I wanted to make sure I had at least one working spare ready to go.
+I ended up rebuilding two.

 It is SPRING!
 Time to get out in the yard, soak up some sun, and work on things like flower beds and gardens!